w314/notes/javaNotes/javaBackend.md

 - `staged` - you have marked a modified file in its current version to go into your next commit snapshot.
 - `committed` - the data is safely stored in your local database

+#### Git Project Sections

 > What are the main sections of a Git project?

 The three main `sections` of a Git project:

 - `working tree` (or `working directory`) is a single checkout of one version of the project, downloaded to your local machine.
 - `staging area` is a file, generally contained in your Git directory, that stores information about what will go into your next commit.
 Its technical name in Git parlance is the `“index”`
-- `git directory`(a.k.a. `repository folder`) is where Git stores the metadata and object database for your project.
-This is the most important part of Git, and it is what is copied when you clone a repository from another computer
+- `git directory`(a.k.a. `repository folder`)
+  - stores the metadata and object database for your project
   - stores the history of all changes made to the files in a Git project
   - name of directory: `.git`
+    -the most important part of Git, and it is what is copied when you clone a repository from another computer

+#### Git Repository Types

-Two types of Git repositories, based on user permissions:
+Repository types based on user permissions:

-- Bare Repositories
+- `Bare` Repositories
   - Software development teams use bare repositories to share changes made by team members.
   - Individual users aren't allowed to modify or create new versions of the repository.
-- Non-Bare Repositories
+- `Non-Bare` Repositories

   - With non-bare repositories, users can modify the existing repository and create new versions.
   - By default, the cloning process creates a non-bare repository.<br><br>

+#### Git Operations

 > What are some common operations you would be performing when using Git?

 ```shell
 # initialize repository